 On a monthly basis, staff will provide written budget reports to the Board of Supervisors.
 Additionally, staff will provide quarterly budget and finance presentations at public meetings.
+All budget reviews will be available on the County's website.

 Tax Trigger Provision